Foods for More Energy

 quickly.
 Real energy comes from healthy foods that work with your body and

 slowly build strength from the inside.
-When you give your body nutrient dense
+When you give your body nutrient-dense foods, everything changes.
+Your mind becomes sharper.
+Your mood becomes calmer.

 Your energy level

 your body uses them in a natural way.
-Fresh fruits like berries oranges bananas
+Fresh fruits like berries, oranges, bananas,s

 and apples offer gentle sugars that your system can easily handle.
 They give

 internal stress.
-Vegetables especially dark leafy greens like spinach kale and
+Vegetables, especially dark leafy greens like spinach,h kale, and

 stable energy production.
-Eating greens regularly is one of the simplest most
+Eating greens regularly is one of the simplest, st most

 powerful ways to feel more alive during the day.